Navegg/navegg-frontend-challenge/README.md

 The Tree List needs to be updated after each change.

 We created an example to show you how a tree list looks like.
-But remember, you won’t be evaluated by the look of the layout, so feel free to find the best way to you, as long as you follow what is in the instructions above.
+But remember, **you won’t be evaluated by the look of the layout**, so feel free to find the best way to you, as long as you follow what is in the instructions above.

 ![Tree list](tree-list.png)